tjjjia/arena-plugin/README.md

 2. Unpack contents to your Vault (`VaultFolder/.obsidian/plugins/arena-plugin/`).
 3. Ensure the plugin is activated.
 You can do this in Obsidian's preference pane.
 4. Use a code block (see examples) to include Are.na blocks or channels.
 Alternatively, access plugin commands through the command palette (`⌘` `P` or `Control` `P`).
 5. Optional: Customize Are.na Plugin's settings or [add a token](#accessing-private-blocks-authentication) to access private blocks.
-(Optional)

 ### Example: Display a single block
 ````